foundry-rs/foundry/chisel/README.md

 # `chisel`

 Chisel is a fast, utilitarian, and verbose solidity REPL.
+It is heavily inspired by the incredible work done in [soli](https://github.com/jpopesculian/soli)!

 ## Why?